computer-assistance/bonusly-leaderboard/readme.md

 ## Special Features

+#### Exclude undesirable users
+Your organisation may have users that are not eligible for bonuses or not part of the scheme yet still have a bonusly account/profile such as managers or administrators.
+To exclude them from the results of any api calls the feature below was added.
-In the BonuslyHelper class

-There is an array that can be used to exclude users by adding their username
+In the BonuslyHelper class there is an array that can be used to exclude users by adding their username

 protected $unwantedUsers = array(); // production